Q1: How do I get my educational benefits?

 Q4: How can I help out the veterans at my school?

 A4: The Veteran Success Center is intentional about finding and creating resources that assist student-veterans, but we can always utilize more support.
-You can volunteer for a position through the Veteran Success Center.
+I strongly encourage student Veterans to get engaged with SVA or PAVE, both of those options directly help our community and are fun!
 If you want help veterans in other ways besides volunteering, show them around campus, introduce them to people, help them with homework.
 You might just get a friend out of it.

-Q5: Where is the Veteran Success Center Located?
+Q7: Where is the Veteran Resource Center Located?

 A5: We are located inside the Werner University Center, downstairs, room 108, across the hall from Abby’s House.
-The Veteran’s Lounge and Veteran Success Center are in the same room.
+The Veteran’s Lounge and Veterans Resource Center are in the same room.

 A6: Western Oregon University requires you to update the VA, through the VA certifying official, every semester.
 Registering for next semester classes, adding/dropping classes, and changing of address are some of the many things you need to keep the VA updated on.
-The Veteran Success Center will help you if you are having issues in these areas.
+The Veteran Resource Center will help you if you are having issues in these areas.
+Use this link to certify your classes each term!

 A7: You may apply to enroll anytime of the year.
 There are certain requirements you must meet before Western Oregon University accepts you.
 You can find those requirements here.
 You might want to think about which semester you would like to start classes.
 The beginning of the school year starts in fall but you may need more time to prepare which is perfectly fine.
 It all depends on what is comfortable for you.

-Q10: Does the Veteran Success Center offer jobs?
+Q10: Does the Veteran Resource Center offer jobs?

 Q11: How many veterans attend Western Oregon University?